Child Neglect Charges Dismissed Against 3 of 5 Extremist Muslims in NM

 However, charges leveled against them on Friday, in connection to the death of a missing 3-year-old boy, remained.

-Siraj Ibn Wahhaj, the boy’s father, and Leveille were charged with abuse of a child resulting in the death of a child and conspiracy to commit abuse of a child, Taos County Sheriff Jerry Hogrefe announced.
+Siraj Ibn Wahhaj, the boy’s father, and Leveille were charged with abuse of a child resulting in the death of a child and conspiracy to commit the abuse of a child, Taos County Sheriff Jerry Hogrefe announced.

 The foul encampment they lived in has been destroyed.
-Hopefully evidence wasn’t destroyed with it.
+Hopefully, the evidence wasn’t destroyed by it.

 Chavez said Wednesday that it was a very difficult decision to drop the charges but the rule left him with no option.
 Prosecutors could still seek charges for the three by asking a grand jury to indict them but offered no immediate indication on how they would proceed.

 Something is rotten in Denmark.
+James Woods agrees.

 READ MORE HERE